MakeSchool-Tutorials/Makestagram-Swift-V3/P20-Building-The-Timeline/content.md

 Let's get started on implementing the timeline!

-# Creating our Timeline
+# Writing Posts to Timelines

+Let's start implementing our first subtask:

+- Whenever a user creates a new post, write the post to each of the user's follower's timelines

-We'll begin by focusing on the first subtask: making sure that every new post created by the current user is added to all of their follower's timelines.
-To do this we'll need to be able to fetch all of a user's followers.
+To do this we'll need to add a new service that will fetch all of a user's followers.

 > [action]
 Open `UserService` and add the following new service method: